 So, we blame ourselves for not contributing to society as much as we should?

 Fuschia Sirois: We have internalized these societal norms, and that’s why we feel wrong about not being productive.
-This internalization leads to guilt, so we use humor to normalize and downplay the uncomfortable emotions we experience when we break these social expectations.
+This leads to guilt, so we use humor to normalize and downplay the uncomfortable emotions we experience when we break these social expectations.

-Interestingly, we use these same societal rules to judge others when we see them procrastinating.
+It's interesting that we use these same societal rules to judge others when we see them procrastinating.
 We might rush to conclusions like, “They’re not being productive, so they are not a good person.”
 These judgments stem from our society’s strong focus on productivity.

 Many books and articles encourage us to get more things done, be more efficient, or achieve hyper-productivity.
 This culture of extreme productivity is highly salient in society right now.